Skip to content

 Mutations

 Mutations are write operations in FraiseQL.
-They call PostgreSQL fn_* functions that write to tb_* tables, then return data directly from v_* views — keeping writes and reads cleanly separated through the CQRS pattern.
+They call PostgreSQL fn_* functions that write to tb_* tables and return a mutation_response composite row — keeping writes and reads cleanly separated through the CQRS pattern.

 graph LR